-- 1. Detailed review of the 2010 version of the County HMP/RFI - 2.
+- Detailed review of the 2010 version of the County HMP/RFI - 2.
 Update planning process and non-technical sections - 3.
 Update technical sections for main body of the Plan update - 4.
 Prepare detailed jurisdictional appendices - 5.
 Review of complete first draft - 6.
 Modifications based on review, Stakeholder feedback - 7.
 Presentation to public - 8.
 Compile and incorporate feedback from public - 9.
 Prepare final draft - 10.
 Final draft is posted on County website and at the County OEM - 11.
 Compile and incorporate feedback from public - 12.
 Prepare and submit final draft to New Jersey Office of Emergency Management - 13.
-Modifications based on State review
+Modifications based on State review - 14.
+Re-submit to State to verify changes

-Section 3: Planning Process September 2015
+Section 3: Planning Process February 2016

-- 14. Re-submit to State to verify changes

-- 15. Submit to FEMA Region 2 for review and comment

-- 16. Modifications based on FEMA review

-- 17. Secure Letter of Approvability from FEMA

-- 18. Final approval and adoption
+- 15. Submit to FEMA Region 2 for review and comment - Modifications based on FEMA review - 17.
+Secure Letter of Approvability from FEMA - 18.
+Final approval and adoption

-The 2015 Plan update was submitted to NJOEM on March 16, 2015 for a preliminary review.
+The 2016 Plan update was submitted to NJOEM on March 16, 2015 for a preliminary review.
 NJOEM provided preliminary comments and suggestions for improving the document.
-The HMPSC and its consultant reviewed the comments and incorporated these changes prior to submitting the final draft plan to NJOEM in [insert date].
+The HMPSC and its consultant reviewed the comments and incorporated these changes prior to submitting the final draft plan to NJOEM on November 24th, 2015.